magnolia-cms/react-demos/README.md

 App.js passes auth headers for the default superuser account to make this work.
 For actual project you would typically hit the 'public instance and  simply ensure the `anonymous` user in Magnolia has proper access rights to the REST endpoints.

+Project has been updated to newer React and CRA versions, but should be compatible with React 15 too.

 # Future Improvements